 Tests before starting methotrexate

-In many regions, a blood test measuring pretreatment type III procollagen amino terminal propeptide (PIIINP collagen) may be requested in adults before treatment with methotrexate, and repeated every 3 to 6 months while on methotrexate.
+In some regions, a blood test measuring type 3 procollagen amino terminal propeptide (P3NP collagen) may be requested in adults aged 20–70 years before treatment with methotrexate, and repeated every 3 to 6 months while on methotrexate.

 - Myocardial infarction (heart attack)